elegantchaos/Builder/README.md

 I hacked this together as a demo, so it may not build on your system.

-In theory it should work on Linux, but it currently has Foundation dependencies.
-These should be surmountable in a real implementation.
+It builds on MacOS and Linux, for me - ymmv.

-Things that have been glossed over:
+Lots of things have been glossed over, including:

 - passing in useful environment to the helper executables (Configure and Tool)
 - building/running the tool executables from sub-dependencies -- in principle this should be fine I think, I just wanted to keep the demo self-contained